banzaicloud/pipeline/README.md

 ### Create Kubernetes clusters

-Once Pipeline is started, it can creates Kubernetes clusters on all cloud providers using a RESTful API.
-The easiest way to create, start, stop, delete or scale a cluster is through the following Postman examples.
+Once Pipeline is started, it can create Kubernetes clusters on all cloud providers using a RESTful API.
+Kubernetes clusters can be created declaratively (directly triggered by calling the API) or part of a CI/CD flow (where the cluster is created on demand as part of the flow).

+#### Create using the API

+The easiest way to create a Kubernetes cluster on one of the supported cloud providers is by using the REST API, available as a Postman collection.
+Clusters can be created, updated or deleted.

+The easiest way to deploy applications to it is through the following Postman examples.

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://www.getpostman.com/collections/094e8ba30480348b5489)

+#### Create using CI/CD

+Pipeline has an in-built CI/CD system.
+Once the GitHub repository is configured with a commit hook, Pipeline can automatically clone, build and deploy the applications.
+The Kubernetes clusters are created (or reaused) on demand as part of the CI/CD flow.
+For a CI/CD example please follow this [CI/CD guide](docs/pipeline-howto.md#define-pipeline-workflow-configuration-for-your-spark-application).

 For alternative ways to create a cluster please follow the [create cluster guide](docs/create.md).